 …

-The Responder Feedback Offset subfield indicates the offset, in units of BTUs, beginning immediately after the end of the first TDD SSW frame, to the end of where the first TDD SSW Feedback frame is to be transmitted by the responder.
+The Responder Feedback Offset subfield indicates the offset, in units of BTUs, from the beginning of the first TDD SSW frame in a TDD slot to when the first TDD SSW Feedback frame is to be transmitted by the responder.
 This subfield is reserved when the TDD SSW frame is transmitted exclusively for TDD beam measurement.

-The Initiator Ack Offset subfield indicates the offset, in units of BTUs, beginning immediately after the end of the first TDD SSW frame, to the end of where the first TDD SSW Ack frame is to be transmitted by the initiator.
-This subfield is reserved when TDD SSW frame is transmitted exclusively for TDD beam measurement.
+The Initiator Ack Offset subfield indicates the offset, in units of BTUs, from the beginning of the first TDD SSW frame in a TDD slot to when the first TDD SSW Ack frame is to be transmitted by the initiator.
+This subfield is reserved when the TDD SSW frame is transmitted exclusively for TDD beam measurement.

 Editor: Change Section 9.3.1.25.4 as follows